 The UK’s leading food and drink destination

-Key free-to-enter events include the Big Sussex Market on New Road on Good Friday 3 and Easter Saturday 4 April, and the huge seafront Sussex & The World Weekend on Saturday 30 and Sunday 31 May which this year includes the Live Food Show, Brighton Beer & Cider Festival, Rockinghorse Children’s Food Festival, Brighton Wine Festival, a host of English Wine Week activities and masterclasses, and a craft furniture installation created by Yelo Architects and FareShare Brighton & Hove using food packaging waste.
+Key free-to-enter events include the Big Sussex Market on New Road on Good Friday 3 and Easter Saturday 4 April, and the huge seafront Sussex & The World Weekend on the late May bank holiday which this year includes the Live Food Show, World’s Biggest Cheese Board, Children’s Food Festival, Laithwaites Wine Festival, and a host of activities and masterclasses.

 Surrounding the free-to-enter weekend events, there is an extensive programme of tours, trails, tastings and themed dinners.

 A Year Round Brighton Food and Drink Festival